openpnp/openpnp/ReferencePushPullFeeder.md

 If this is only the second feeder in a row, some guesswork is in play.
 It will try to find the next one on the right side of the current feeder (going counter-clockwise around the machine edge) and it will use a standard tape width + 8mm grid (that's the [all-3D-printed feeder's](https://makr.zone/new-all-3d-printed-tapereel-feeder/399/) design spec).
 If this doesn't work, move the camera to the next feeder's pick location and press **Auto-Setup**.
 Done.

 If this is the third or any later feeder in a row, it will have learned the row grid and direction and One-Click-Setup should always work.

+Even if the part has an unknown tape specification/package, some settings will be cloned from the best match.
+These will only have to be adjusted where there are differences.
+Because the ReferencePushPullFeeder is driven by sprocket hole vision and the semantics of EIA 481, a new package/tape specification is often configured by simply adjusting the **Part Pitch**, everything else remains the same or is automatically recalculated under the hood.

 Enjoy!